-You may have heard of Michelin's unique restaurant rating system, but how much do you really know what the coveted stars stand for?
+You may have heard of Michelin's unique restaurant rating system, but how much do you really know what the coveted MICHELIN stars stand for?
 Here's a quick guide to the symbols you can find in the MICHELIN Guide.

 Stars and Covers

-The MICHELIN Guide conveys its restaurant reviews through two to three-line short summaries and an extensive system of symbols, the most revered of which are its globally renowned stars.
+The MICHELIN Guide conveys its restaurant reviews through two to three-line short summaries and an extensive system of symbols, the most revered of which are its globally renowned MICHELIN Stars.
 Restaurants may receive one to three MICHELIN Stars for the quality of their food based on five criteria: quality of the ingredients used, mastery of flavor and cooking techniques, the personality of the chef in the cuisine, harmony of flavors, and consistency between visits.

 Restaurant inspectors do not look at the interior decor, table setting, or service quality when awarding stars.

 Not quite a star, but most definitely not a consolation prize, the Bib Gourmand - named after Bibendum, the friendly Michelin Man and the official company mascot for the Michelin Group - is a just-as-esteemed rating that recognizes friendly establishments that serve good food at moderate prices.